Back to Archive

 Why It's Crazy

-Actively refusing to participate in the most commercially important retail day of the year — and making that refusal a marketing event — is either genius or madness.
-They ran variations of this anti-marketing campaign for years.
+Actively refusing to participate in the most commercially important retail day of the year — and making that refusal into a profitable marketing event that generates national press — while your competitors compete on discounts is either visionary contrarianism or performance art.
+Possibly both.
+They pulled it off for over a decade.

 03